GabeHeath/TI3-Tracker/README.txt

 Turn tracker todo:

-Fix slide indicators when Naalu slide present

 Rework 3-4 players so the order goes from the lowest SC and loops.
 Trim to 3 or 4 slides with information for both SC's chosen.

-find a better way to hide arrows if only one slide left.
-If bonuses remove a slide then it doens't work.
-I think.
-Maybe if you click pass on last slide it will.

 create restore slides function for new round.